alphagov/notifications-node-client/DOCUMENTATION.md

 emailReplyToId='8e222534-7f05-4972-86e3-17c5d9f894e2'
 ```

-If you do not have an `emailReplyToId`, you can leave out this argument.
+You can leave out this argument if your service only has one reply-to email address, or you want to use the default email address.

 ### Response